Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 The short-haired girl flashed a pixie grin.
 “That’s me.
-Valerie Hunt, fearless girl reporter.”
+Valerie Hunt, fearless girl reporter and amateur rock hound.”

 “There’s a man looking for you!”

 “Really?”
 She began gathering her magazines.
+Her collection consisted of Photo Pro Magazine, Rock & Gem, and Blade Magazine, which sported a picture of a huge, jagged edged knife.
+Siggy stared at this last one with interest.
 “Where is he?
 Is he one of the tutors?
 That’s what they call professors here, right?”

 “No!”
 Rachel waved her arms, barring Valerie’s way.
 “I mean, yes—tutors.
 But, no…don’t go looking for him!
 He’s not a good man.
 He’s bad.
 I sent him off, but I’m rather sure he’ll be back when he discovers I lied to him.
 You’ve got to hide.”

 “How do you know he’s bad?”
-The second girl looked up from her magazine, her eyes fairly dancing with curious amusement.
+The second girl looked up from the pages of Wise Wear, her large luminous eyes fairly dancing with curious amusement.